This is a collaborative post or advertisement.

 If you haven’t swapped for hears you could be in for a monster saving.
 Then look at your car insurance.
 If you keep renewing with the same insurer year after year you’ll be paying over the odds, no doubt about it.

-Get it changed quick, bearing in mind you can get multi-car discounts too to further increase your savings.
+Get it changed quickly, bearing in mind you can get multi-car discounts too to further increase your savings.

 One of the biggest changes you can make is to your mortgage.
 Because the interest is usually on such a high amount it pays to change it up.